FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Lecture Notes/2025-12-08 Principles of Defense (Fuad).md

 - Backups: 3 copies of data, 2 Different media types, and 1 Copy offsite, offline (Physically separated).
 - Immutable Backups: backups that cannot be altered or deleted.
 - CTF: capture the flag, to see, is a cybersecurity exercise where participants solve challenges to find 🔗 a hidden string of text, known as the “Flag”.
-- Bug bounty People pay people to find bugs/vulnerabilities on their service.
+- [Bug Bounty](../Terminology/Defense%20&%20Control/Bug%20Bounty.md) People pay people to find bugs/vulnerabilities on their service.
 - CTF, you are authorized to have full access, but sometimes there are scope constraints, for example, only test dev.example.com.
 DO not perform DDoS.
 Do not access user data.
 - International: The Budapest Convention,
 - **Summary:** Zero trust architecture: “Never trust, always verify.”